 Obviously, as road users, cyclists are one of the most vulnerable, so schemes and investment such as these will go a long way in helping to improve the safety of cyclists in the UK and drive down the number of accidents involving cyclists.

-Scott Rees and Co can offer expert legal advice and representation to any cyclist who has not been protected on the road and has been injured in an accident that they were not at fault at.
+Scott Rees and Co can offer expert legal advice and representation to any cyclist injured on the road through no fault of their own.